ibm-cloud-docs/satellite/direct-link-tutorial.md

 :   The {{site.data.keyword.cloud_notm}} resources used for the relay and {{site.data.keyword.satelliteshort}} are billed separately.

 Are there additional charges to access {{site.data.keyword.cloud_notm}} services over Direct Link?
 :   No, there are not additional charges for accessing services over Direct Link.

 Why do I need Direct Link?
-:   Normally, outbound traffic from your Location to {{site.data.keyword.cloud_notm}} services might flow over the public internet.
-When you use Direct Link, outbound traffic from your Location flows through the Direct Link, rather than using the public Internet.
+:   By default, outbound traffic from your Location to {{site.data.keyword.cloud_notm}} services flows over the public internet.
+When you use Direct Link, outbound traffic from your Location flows through the Direct Link, rather than using the public internet.

 My organization disables Internet access by design.
 Can I create and maintain Locations and hosts attached to the Location with Direct Link?
 :   If you have Direct Link, you can use it for {{site.data.keyword.satelliteshort}} services.
 With Direct Link, you can create Locations and attach hosts without access to public Internet.